-- Fresh or Raw Ginger: used in various forms such as grated, chopped and sliced; you can even juice raw ginger.
-Fresh ginger can be used in cooking baking and drinks.
-In the fresh form, ginger can be quite pungent but will mellow with cooking or baking.
+- Fresh or Raw Ginger: Used in various forms such as grated, chopped, and sliced; you can even juice raw ginger.
+Fresh ginger can be used in cooking, baking and drinks.
+In its fresh form, ginger can be pretty pungent but will mellow with cooking or baking.

-- Candied or crystallized ginger: here the ginger is cooked in sugar until it is crystallized and coated with sugar.
-Use candied ginger for snacking and toppings for desserts.
-This type of ginger still has some heat to it but not as much as fresh ginger
+- Crystallized ginger: Here, pieces of ginger are cooked in sugar and water to soften the fibers in the ginger, then these pieces are coated in sugar.
+Use crystalized ginger for snacking and toppings for desserts.
+This type of ginger still has some heat, but not as much as fresh ginger.

-- Ground ginger: is ginger in the powdered form and adds a more pungent ginger taste to your foods than fresh ginger will.
-You can substitute ground ginger for fresh using 1/4 teaspoon of ground ginger equals 1 tablespoon of fresh ginger.
+- Ground ginger: This is ginger in the powdered form and adds a more pungent ginger taste to your foods than fresh ginger.
+You can substitute ground ginger for fresh using ¼ teaspoon of ground ginger, which equals 1 tablespoon of fresh ginger.

-The flavor of ginger is mildly sweet and can have different flavor notes depending on the piece of ginger, so you can expect lemon, pepper, cinnamon flavor.
+The flavor of ginger is mildly sweet and can have different flavor notes depending on the piece of ginger, so you can expect lemon, pepper, and cinnamon flavors.

-For this recipe you need some spices - yes these cookies are full of ginger, of course; and nutmeg and cloves.
-Get ready to measure, grate and chop away
+For this recipe, you need some spices - yes, these cookies are full of ginger, of course; and nutmeg and cloves.
+Get ready to measure, grate and chop.